 12. Looking Forward

-Living with an unkind mother who keeps hurting your feelings can be a hurting experience.
+Living with an unkind mother who keeps hurting your feelings can be a hurting experience, especially if you have no particular attachment styles with your parents.
 However, its effects on you don’t have to be everlasting.
 You’ve managed the best way possible and protected yourself.
 It might be time to let go.

 Humans are bound to escape painful moments and protect themselves to survive, so be empathic to yourself.
 Your painful experiences in the past should not determine your present or future.
 Don’t live in emotional hurt for the rest of your life!
 Heal and move on.

 - Things Your Teenage Daughter Should Know about Dating and Relationships